 Cam Valley Wildlife Group Events to March 2018

 Cam Valley Wildlife Group runs a regular programme of events all year round, ranging from walks and conservation activities to talks and social events.
 Please look at our Events programme page for group events to March 2018.
 Alternatively, it can be downloaded here.
 All event reports are posted below.

 We also run a programme of botany walks.
-Our Botany Walks are held weekly on Wednesdays at 7 pm and run from 5th April to 6th September.
+Our Botany Walks are held weekly on Wednesdays at 7 pm and run from 4th April to 5th September.
 Lift-sharing is encouraged and everyone is welcome.
-Please look at our Botany Walks page.
+The 2017 programme is posted on our Botany Walks page.
 The 2018 programme will be posted when ready and will also be available to download here.
-Contact details for queries about the walks are on the programmes
+Contact details for queries about the walks are on the programmes.